Facebook Ads are changing. What does this mean and how can your charity prepare?

 What charities should do to prepare for the iOS14 changes

 - Check to see what percentage of your traffic and revenue is driven by Apple devices.
-You run reports to do this.
+You can run reports to do this.
 It’s important to know how much of your regular traffic will be affected by these changes.

 - Compare current data from Facebook with your Google Analytics account.
 By understanding what data is missing, or that you might lose, and the proportion of traffic driven by iOS14 devices, you will be able to predict the impact of these changes better.